angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 Oracle off of Cavern (assuming the cantrip resolves of course).
 If that Oracle is dealt with then you can pass again, Ragavan exiles the card:[EoA] and you try casting the second Oracle.

-## Slow Piles using Interactive Elements
+## Slow Piles Using Interactive Elements

 These piles have been given a generic title but they generally refer to piles that will use tools like card:[Baleful Strix], card:[Uro, Titan of Nature's Wrath] and card:[Teferi, Time Raveler] to